 The band’s self-professed newfound creative freedom is clearly evident in the sharp shift in dynamic on the next track, “Pay No Mind”.
 Opting for a down-tempo and largely predictable chord progression featuring stripped-back instrumentation driven by electric guitar, fuzzed-out synth bass and 80s-era reverb-soaked double snare hits, the song doesn’t particularly go anywhere, mostly seeming to serve as a nod to their influences.
 That said, the angelic choruses are beautifully produced and Victoria Legrand’s vocal melody lines throughout are rather catchy.
 Next track “Lemon Glow”, the album’s first single, provides another burst of radiant contrast, with an almost entirely electronic arrangement.
 The whirring synth and electronic hi hats provide a constant, propulsive bed layer for the rest of the instrumentation in one of the duo’s finest undertakings on this album.

 “Most early religions… had a fascination with 7 as being the highest level of spirituality, as in ‘Seventh Heaven.’
 At our best creative moments, we felt we were channeling some kind of heavy truth, and we sincerely hope the listeners will feel that,” the band explain on their Bandcamp page.
 “L’Inconnue” certainly carries this sentiment, expanding on the angelic chorus of “Pay No Mind” in a beautifully layered a cappella sung by Legrand in rounds.
 Each word and note is sustained, building cleverly on the one before it.
 A change of pace at 1:40 precedes the first percussion entry at the 2:15 mark.
 From there, the song casually builds and rides out.
-“Drunk In LA” is a superb, dreamy number which opens with choral sampling and a vocal delivery vaguely resembling that of Connan Mockasin, “I would climb the Eiffel Tower, like lettuce on the sky.”
+“Drunk In LA” is a superb, dreamy number which opens with choral sampling and a vocal delivery vaguely resembling that of Connan Mockasin, “I would climb the Eiffel Tower, write letters on the sky.”